airswap/airswap-protocols/examples/peer/README.md

 ## Price Calculations

 All amounts are in the smallest unit (e.g. wei), so all calculations based on price result in a whole number.
 For calculations that would result in a decimal, the amount is automatically floored by dropping the decimal.
-For example, a price of `5.25` and `delegateAmount` of `2` results in `consumerAmount` of `10` rather than `10.5`.
+For example, a price of `5.25` and `peerAmount` of `2` results in `consumerAmount` of `10` rather than `10.5`.
 Tokens have many decimal places so these differences are very small.

 ## Set a Rule